 The top five cloud service providers in the Netherlands are:

-Energy is a significant issue for data centers and the Netherlands has good coverage of the energy sector.
-The Netherlands is energized by 14.6% renewable or green sources, with the remaining provided by fossil/nuclear fuels.
+The Netherlands has good coverage of the energy sector, which is an important attribute for any data center market.
+The Netherlands is energized by 23% renewable sources, with the remaining provided by fossil or nuclear fuels.
 This gives Dutch colocation facilities significant opportunities to take advantage of green energy.
-In addition to green energy, data center consumers enjoy a range of PUE scores between 1.00 and 1.50.
-The average PUE for Dutch data centers is 1.21.
-Dutch colocation facilities provide over 270.62 MW of power and has a range of rack power options from 0.90 kW to 10.00 kW.
+In addition to green energy, data center consumers enjoy a range of PUE scores between 1.00 and 1.60, with the average PUE for Dutch data centers sitting at 1.21.
+Amsterdam's colocation facilities provide over 1152.53 MW of power and has a range of rack power options from 0.90 kW to 10.00 kW.

 The Netherlands’ communications industry is regulated by ACM (Autoriteit Consument & Markt).
 Major players in the carrier space include: